Etejerina/a-walk-in-python/day_3.md

 a_tuple = tuple(a_list)
 ```

-I'd recommend to thing thoroughly wich type of data we need in our code.
-We can do the same workaround in oprder to remove and item.
+I'd recommend to thing thoroughly about which type of data we need in our code.
+We can do the same workaround in order to remove an item.

-We can join tu tuples using the '+' operator, just like with lists.
+We can join two tuples using the '+' operator, just like we can do with lists.

 [Here](https://www.w3schools.com/python/python_tuples_methods.asp) is the list of tuples methods, which are many and pretty self explanatory.